 VU Diversity Scholarship

-To be eligible for a VU Diversity Scholarship you must also provide evidence that you have experienced one or more of the following that have disrupted or adversely affected your studies:
+To be eligible for a VU Diversity Scholarship you must have experienced hardship that has disrupted or adversely affected your studies.

 - traumatic events beyond your control